Configuring a Direct Connection

 ANY com.delinea.jdbc.DelineaConnectionPoolDataSource

-Configuring the Application for a Direct Connection
+Configuring a Direct Connection in the Application Configuration File

-2. Go to the configuration file.
+2. Open the configuration file.

-Your original configuration file should look like the following:
+The configuration file looks like the following:

 alt